 Makana North Shore Urgent Clinic in Princeville, HI provides full diagnosis and treatment for anything ranging from a mild cold to the most severe forms of flu.
 Come and see us any time when feeling any of the symptoms noted here.
 The only way to truly know if you’re suffering from a cold or the flu is a rapid flu test.
 Get the test at our practice today and start feeling better sooner!

-Recognizing the differences between Cold & Flu
+Recognizing the Differences between Colds and the Flu

 A cold is a milder respiratory illness than the flu.
 While cold symptoms can make you feel bad for a few days, flu symptoms can make you feel quite ill for a few days to weeks.
 The flu can also result in serious health problems such as pneumonia and hospitalizations.

-Cold Symptoms usually begin with a sore throat, which will commonly go away after a day or two.
+Cold symptoms usually begin with a sore throat, which will commonly go away after a day or two.
 Runny nose and congestion follow, along with a cough by day 3 through day 5.
 Fever is not common in adults.
 Children are more likely to have a fever with a cold.